zhuolonghao/zhuolonghao.github.io/_posts/2022-05-01-shadow-banking-what-why.md

 <br><br>

-Annual reports from FSB has a laser focus on global welfare with limited details on individual countries.
-To fill the gap, I made/replicated calculations for U.S. shadow banking system.
+Unfortunately, FSB's annual reports has a laser focus on global welfare with limited details on individual countries.
+To fill the gap, I make/replicated calculations for U.S. shadow banking system using Fed's Flow of Funds.

-Per my worksheet on the Fed's Flow of Funds, the shadow banks outsized the traditional banks; as of Dec-2021, the shadow banks have $31.5 trillion in financial assets, $1.4 trillion higher than banks and credit combined.
-Looking back on history, the shadow banks' asset has consistently surpassed traditional banks since the mid-1995, and reached the largest gap during the 08's crisis, since then differences begin to shrink.
+Per my worksheet [8], the shadow banks outsized the traditional banks; as of Dec-2021, the shadow banks have $31.5 trillion in financial assets, $1.4 trillion higher than banks and credit combined.
+Looking back on history, the shadow banks' asset has consistently surpassed traditional banks since the mid-1995.
+Their difference reaches the peak during the 08's crisis, and keeps shrinking since then.

 <a>
   <img src="/_images/posts_2022-05-01/NBFIs_FRED.png">
 </a>

-It should also be noted that the asset size should not be interpreted as a proxy for the net supply of credit provided by shadow banks for many reasons such as the originated credit has been sold to other investors and offload from their balance sheet.
+It should also be noted that the asset size should not be interpreted as a proxy for the net supply of credit provided by shadow banks for many reasons such as the originated credit has been sold and offload from their balance sheet.

 In the next post, i will try to explain how the shadow banking system are chained up in credit intermediation and related activities.

 Note: